-Mash up some ripe-as-sin bananas, whip yourself up a vegan egg, mix all the ingredients together, and you end up with a deliciously moist and fluffy pancake with molten banana on the inside.
-It’s ridonk.
+Mash up some ripe-as-sin bananas, whip yourself up a vegan egg, and mix all the ingredients together in a mixing bowl.
+BOOM!
+You end up with a deliciously moist and fluffy pancake with molten banana on the inside.

 Silver dollar pancakes – have you heard of them?
 They’re mini versions of pancakes…small, round, and fluffy.
 Basically every gluten free pancake on The Roasted Root would be considered a silver dollar pancake.

 They are the opposite of the large and in charge flapjacks one would use to wrap up ham and cheese to make a ham n’ cheddar pancakewich.
 Panck-a-taco.
 Pancakurrito.
-Each type of pancake has their lot in life.
-There may not be a whole lot of meat and cheese-wrapping going on with the silver dollar pancake, but there is a whole lot of ooh mow mow.
+Moving right along.

 Aren’t these cute and quaint?
 As cute and quaint as a Bed and Breakfast?
 As in these should be served at every B&B ever?

 - Replace the gluten-free all-purpose flour with regular all-purpose flour if you eat wheat.